- Epilepsy and seizures can develop in any person at any age. Seizures and epilepsy are more common in young children and older people.

-- 1 in 26 people will develop epilepsy (which is the tendency to recurring seizures) in their lifetime.
+- 1 in 26 people will develop epilepsy in their lifetime.
 People with certain conditions may be at greater risk.
 (See "What causes epilepsy and seizures?")

 - Each year, about 48 of every 100,000 people will develop epilepsy.
 However, seizures may occur more often in different age groups (very young and older people), in different races, and in different areas of the world.

 - According to the August 11, 2017, "Morbidity and Mortality Weekly Report" from the Centers for Disease Control and Prevention (CDC), at least 3.4 million people in the U.S. live with seizures, including 470,000 children.

 - Epilepsy is the 4th most common neurological condition and epilepsy affects more than 65 million people worldwide.